run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/change/use/execute-change.md

 7. Click on "Options" and the on "Save and keep current task" to register the planning activities or select "Save and advance flow" to facilitate the task and send it to the next phase of the flow.

+!!! info "Problem Registration"

+    In the closure of a change, the tool has functionality that verifies the existence of related problems and, if they exist, automatically closes them.
+The functionality is in the default system flow for the change management process.

 Related
 ------------